 Powers of Attorney

-A Power of Attorney is a legal document that gives someone you choose the power to act on your behalf if you become incapacitated and stays in effect until you are able to handle matters on your own.
-With the power of attorney, the person chosen will be legally permitted to take care of important matters for you including paying bills, managing your investments, or directing your medical care.
+A Power of Attorney is a legal document that gives someone you appoint the power to act on your behalf if you become incapacitated, and stays in effect until you are able to handle matters on your own.
+With the power of attorney, the person appointed will be legally permitted to take care of important matters for you including, but not limited to: paying bills, managing your investments, and directing your medical care.

-One of the benefits of proper estate planning is to minimize the possibility for a dispute to arise from the distribution of assets, determine the proper roles for rightful heirs, and assign executors.
+One of the benefits of proper estate planning is to minimize the possibility of a dispute to arise from the distribution of assets, determine the proper roles for rightful heirs, and assign executors.
 When a conflict develops regarding a will, a trust, or an accusation is made, a representative or executor has failed to live up to their duties.
-In this case, you should immediately seek the advice of a trial lawyer.
-Brittain Law is a team of trial lawyers that have the experience, possess definitive skills, and prepare rigorously to deliver successful results in disputes.

-Brittain Law is located in Myrtle Beach, South Carolina and serves clients throughout the southeast.
+Brittain Law is located in Myrtle Beach, South Carolina and serves clients throughout South Carolina.
 Our firm serves both Plaintiffs and Defendants in legal disputes.
 Please contact us today for a free initial consultation.
 843-449-8562